xYYxup/Dual-Model-Ensemble/README.md

-# DeepFake Detection Using Dual-Model Ensemble Approach by Group Winking😉
+# DeepFake Detection Using Fusion-Model Ensemble Approach by Group Winking😉

 ## Overview

 In the digital age, the proliferation of DeepFake technology poses significant challenges to media authenticity and public trust.
 To address this issue, we have developed an AI-centric solution that leverages deep learning techniques to detect facial DeepFake content.
-Our approach integrates methodologies from two renowned frameworks—[DeepfakeBench](https://github.com/SCLBD/DeepfakeBench) and [MultiModal-DeepFake](https://github.com/rshaojimmy/MultiModal-DeepFake)—and employs a secondary screening mechanism to enhance detection accuracy.
+Our approach integrates methodologies from renowned frameworks—[DeepfakeBench](https://github.com/SCLBD/DeepfakeBench) and [MultiModal-DeepFake](https://github.com/rshaojimmy/MultiModal-DeepFake)—and employs a secondary screening mechanism to enhance detection accuracy.

 ## Features

-- **Dual-Model Ensemble**: Combines the strengths of two distinct DeepFake detection models to improve robustness and accuracy.
+- **Fusion-Model Ensemble**: Combines the strengths of two distinct DeepFake detection models to improve robustness and accuracy.
 - **Secondary Screening**: Utilizes a custom BinaryFusion neural network to re-evaluate and optimize the classification results from the ensemble models.
 - **CSV-Based Workflow**: Ensures efficient data processing through seamless integration and handling of model outputs via CSV files.